 Can Sciatica Be Caused By Varicose Veins?

 The most common presentation of sciatica is pain radiating down the back of the leg.
-Internists and pain management physicians manage sciatic discomfort using a combination of anti-inflammatories, corticosteroids, physical therapy and surgery.
+Internists and pain management physicians manage sciatic discomfort using a combination of anti-inflammatories, corticosteroids, physical therapy, and surgery.
 In advanced cases, compression of nerve roots can require lumbar decompression surgery.
-But, can sciatica be caused by varicose veins?
+But can sciatica be caused by varicose veins?
 In a word—yes!
 And it’s important to consider this before considering more extensive interventions like back surgery.
-However, to see a vein specialist, you may have to advocate for yourself.
+However, you may have to advocate for yourself to see a vein specialist.
 Few patients or even physicians are aware of the potential relationship between sciatic leg pain and varicose veins.
 And yet, having an evaluation for vein disease in the presence of sciatica may be the right solution.

-In this brief article, we will review the association between vein disease and the sciatic nerve.
+This brief article will review the association between vein disease and the sciatic nerve.
 Additionally, we will describe our experience evaluating and successfully treating sciatic pain with minimally-invasive treatments for varicose veins.

 What Is Sciatica